Alvin Stardust: Early life and career

+Personae

+Shane Fenton

 In the early 1960s, Shane Fenton and the Fentones were an unknown teenage band who recorded a demo tape and mailed it in to a BBC programme with the hope of being picked to appear on television.
 While awaiting a reply from the BBC, the band's 17-year-old singer Shane Fenton (whose real name was Johnny Theakston) died as a result of the rheumatic fever he had suffered in childhood.

 The rest of the band (guitarists Jerry Wilcock and Mick Eyre, bassist Graham George Squires and drummer Tony Hinchcliffe) decided to break up, but then unexpectedly received a letter from the BBC inviting them to come to London to audition in person for the programme.
 Theakston's mother asked the band to stay together, and to keep its name, in honour of her son's memory.
 Jewry, who was a roadie with them at the time, was asked to join the band and to use Shane Fenton as a pseudonym.
 The combo had a few hits in the UK Singles Chart: "I'm A Moody Guy", "Walk Away", "It's All Over Now" and their biggest hit, "Cindy's Birthday".
 These and their subsequent misses were all on Parlophone Records.

 Jewry later also appeared in Billy Fury's movie Play It Cool (1962) and the Tommy Steele film It's All Happening (1963).
 He was managed by Larry Parnes.